15 Points you should know if you plan to have Weight Loss Surgery in MéxicoDownload Ebook

 Gastric sleeve surgery patients unlike other procedures like gastric banding, gastric plication, gastric balloon, etc. not only will they eat less because the capacity of the stomach is reduced by approximately 70% but also will feel more satiety between meals, so it's a great combination to combat the "appetite attacks" or “hunger pangs” and thus they will achieve adequate and sustained weight loss until they reach a weight closer to the ideal body weight.
 In other words after the gastric sleeve surgery the patient has less appetite and satiety is obtained earlier and will last for a longer period of time.

-It has been found that blood ghrelin levels decrease significantly in patients undergoing gastric sleeve, this decrease is presented from the first postoperative day and lasts for more than 24 months after surgery unlike patients operated from procedures such as gastric band which have increased ghrelin levels in the same periods of time.
+It has been found that blood ghrelin levels decrease significantly after gastric sleeve, this decrease is presented from the first postoperative day and lasts for more than 24 months after surgery unlike patients operated from procedures such as gastric band which have increased ghrelin levels in the same periods of time.

 That is why the gastric sleeve surgery excess weight loss can be up to about 60% in only 6 to 18 months after surgery, unlike the gastric band in which the loss is highly variable and ranges from only 20 to 50% loss of excess weight at best.